Advancing Additive Manufacturing through Deep Learning: A Comprehensive Review of Current Progress and Future Challenges: Deep learning techniques in additive manufacturing applications

-\cite{Standfield_Wang__Kong2022_shape_deformation_prediction} resolved many of the issues discussed above faced by \cite{Shen_Shang_Zhao_Dong_Xiong_Wang2019_error_compensation}, \cite{Zhao_Xiong_Shang__Wu2019nonlinear_error_prediction}, and \cite{Shen_Shang_Li__Wang2019_error_prediction_compensation} by following an alternative approach - broke the 3D sample into smaller samples, performed individual predictions, and aggregated the results.
-They validated their proposed new approach on real AM dataset which claimed to offer the highest resolution than any other existing research.
-Similar to \cite{Standfield_Wang__Kong2022_shape_deformation_prediction}, \cite{Wang_Shraida_Jin2023predictive_cloud} used a real AM dataset to predict the z-directional geometric deviations using the point clouds of the printed part and nominal part.
-Their model was an encoder-decoder type LSTM network with an attention mechanism that maintains the spatial and temporal dependencies.

-Some studies addressed the shape deviation prediction problem from distinct perspectives. \cite{Francis_Bian2019_distortion_prediction} assumed that the deviation at a point is the result of thermal gradients of its surrounding area.
-Therefore, they used the thermal images of the neighbouring points as input to the CNN-based deviation prediction model.
-Again, \cite{Huang_Sun_Kwok_Zhou_Xu2020} considered the deviation prediction as a shape correspondence problem and proposed a CNN-based DL framework which proved to be effective in learning and, subsequently, predicting the shape correspondence of deformed shapes.
+\cite{Standfield_Wang__Kong2022_shape_deformation_prediction} addressed many of the issues faced by \cite{Shen_Shang_Zhao_Dong_Xiong_Wang2019_error_compensation}, \cite{Zhao_Xiong_Shang__Wu2019nonlinear_error_prediction}, and \cite{Shen_Shang_Li__Wang2019_error_prediction_compensation} by (\textit{i}) breaking the 3D sample into smaller parts, (\textit{ii}) making individual predictions, and then (\textit{iii}) aggregating the results.
+They validated their approach on a real AM dataset, achieving higher resolution than previous research.
+Similarly, \cite{Wang_Shraida_Jin2023predictive_cloud} used a real AM dataset to predict z-directional geometric deviations with an encoder-decoder LSTM network and an attention mechanism to maintain spatial and temporal dependencies.
+Some studies approached shape deviation prediction from distinct perspectives. \cite{Francis_Bian2019_distortion_prediction} assumed that deviations result from thermal gradients in the surrounding area, using thermal images of neighboring points as input for a CNN-based prediction model. \cite{Huang_Sun_Kwok_Zhou_Xu2020} treated deviation prediction as a shape correspondence problem and proposed a CNN-based DL framework, which effectively learned and predicted the shape correspondence of deformed shapes.
+A brief summary of these articles employing DL to predict and/or compensate for geometric shape deviation is also provided in Table \ref{tab:geometric_deviation_prediction_compensation}.